tienhdsn-000001/protein_expression_prediction--v1-old/README.md

-# Protein Expression Prediction v1
+# Property Prediction Expression Prediction v1

-A machine learning pipeline for predicting E. coli protein expression characteristics using state-of-the-art biological sequence embeddings.
-This project combines DNA, RNA, and protein language models to predict multiple expression-related targets.
+A machine learning pipeline for predicting E. coli K-12 MG1655 protein expression characteristics using state-of-the-art biological sequence embeddings.
+This project combines DNA, RNA, and protein language models to predict multiple expression-related targets (protein/mRNA expression and half life).

 > **Note:** This is the archived v1 of this project.
-Development has moved to [v2](https://github.com/tienhdsn-000001/protein_expression_prediction) with improved architecture and additional features.
+Development has moved to v2 with a focus on protein expression, improved architecture, and additional features.

 ---